 Yes, the preparation was somewhat overwhelming and a lot of work, but in the end it was all worth it!
 As one friend said, in a little thank you note, “Everything you did was so appreciated.
 You helped to create memories for our children (and us!!) that they will remember all their lives.”
 And that is really what it’s all about – creating wonderful faith-filled memories and growing closer to our heavenly family!
 Deo Gratias!

 Just look at all those adorable saints!
 I always love seeing the creativity in our group of friends!
 The costumes are all so, so creative and CUTE!
 I’m sure the saints in heaven were smiling.

-As always we began the evening with the holy rosary praying that we may all one day be Saints in Heaven, as well as for our Departed Clergy, Departed Family, Departed Friends, and for the Forgotten Dead.
-Afterwards we took a group photo of all the children who came to the party dressed as saints!
+Once (most of) our guests arrived, we began the evening with the rosary.
+Though I didn’t make the various tombstones this year, we still prayed that all of us will one day be Saints in Heaven, for our Departed Clergy, Departed Family, Departed Friends, and for the Forgotten Dead.

 After the Rosary we had a potluck dinner.
 I loved how willing my friends were to

 humor me find ways to tie in All Hallows’ Eve themed foods!
 My sweet husband even carved out my fairytale pumpkin to use as a vase for the autumn flowers he picked up before the party.

 Ann-Marie brought “Juan Diego Beans.”
 Kristin brought “Kateri’s Indian Cake Casserole.”
 Michelle made the cutest little (St. Isidore the Farmer) “Savory Pumpkin Puffs.”
 And Amy brought “Give to Caesar what belongs to Caesar, and give to God what belongs to God Pizza!”
 Okay, I made that one up! 😉 There was so many yummy things to choose from!